Backers of legislation claim it would cut down on summer and holiday flight delays

 Dorgan says the FAA’s progress has been far too slow.
 “The FAA under the current circumstance believes they can eliminate the use of these paper strips that are passed from controller to controller by the year 2028.
 Can you imagine that?
 11 years from now.
 Makes no sense to me.”

 Dorgan disclosed in an interview with Missoiurinet that he’s been engaged by American Airlines to represent the company’s interests in the issue.

-The FAA hasn’t responded to inquiries for comment.
+FAA Administrator Michael Huerta issued a statement to Missourinet on the overall discussion.
+“While the FAA has made progress to upgrade our nation’s air traffic control system despite certain constraints, I support looking at new ways to help us provide stable and sufficient funding to more rapidly modernize our system while maintaining the highest level of safety” said Huerta.
+“The proposal to create a separate, non-government air traffic control service provider is a step in a process that needs to involve all users of the airspace system and deliver benefits to the system as a whole.”